demospace-ai/coaster/backend/server/README.md

 Once you've been added, you can login via `gcloud auth login`.

-7. Build and run the server
+8. Build and run the server

 ```
-make migrate
 make
 ./bin/server
 ```